orangejuice/blog/data/activity/book-存在主义是一种人道主义-2012/record.en.md

   subtitle: (France) Jean-Paul Sartre / 2012 / Shanghai Translation Publishing House
 ---

-'Existentialism is a Humanism' by Sartre changed the view on freedom; 'The Poverty of Historicism' by Popper changed the view on science; 'The Road to Serfdom' by Hayek changed the view on economics.
+In this work, Liu Ren reflects on how Jean-Paul Sartre's 'Existentialism is a Humanism' reshapes views on freedom; Karl Popper's 'The Poverty of Historicism' transforms views on science; Friedrich Hayek's 'The Road to Serfdom' alters economic perspectives.